 |Wharton School, University of Pennsylvania||MBA|

-During a 25-year plus business career, she has worked with over 1000 companies in science and technology based industries as member of the management team, business consultant or mentor.
-Many of these companies have their technological roots at Berkeley, Stanford, UCSF, MIT and Harvard.
-She has had roles as CEO, COO and VP Business Development for public and private venture capital backed companies, led partnering and M&A transactions, headed corporate development, strategy, marketing, communications and investor relations.
-Her sector experience is in information technology and life sciences/healthcare.
+During a 30 year business career, she has worked with over 1000 companies in science and technology based industries as member of the management team, business consultant, mentor or teacher.
+These companies derive their technological roots from UCSF, UC Berkeley, Stanford, MIT or Harvard.
+She has had roles as CEO, COO and VP Corporate Development for public and private venture capital-backed companies, led partnering and M&A transactions, headed corporate development, strategy, marketing, communications and investor relations.

 Her views on entrepreneurship in emerging markets have been published in the Wall Street Journal, the Moscow News and AmericaEconomia.
 She has been interviewed by Russian television, the BBC and Argentine radio.